-A rich and buttery tasting Caramel Sauce recipe.
-This homemade caramel sauce recipe is delicious on ice cream, cheesecake, and for dipping apples in!
+A rich and buttery tasting easy Caramel Sauce recipe.
+This homemade caramel sauce is delicious on ice cream, cheesecake, and for dipping apples in!

 I don’t even know if I have the words to tell you how good this caramel sauce is!
 It’s dangerous!
 It’s amazing to me how just a few simple ingredients can turn into this marvelous confection!

 I originally made it for a cheesecake, and had some left over.
 So, I had to try it on EVERYTHING!
 Vanilla ice cream.
 Yum!
 Apples.
 Perfect pairing!
 With a spoon.
 You bet!
 When Paul walked in the door I stuck a spoonful in his mouth!
 Welcome home, Dear!
 He just laughed and shook his head (he knows how I get).